Gamification in the workplace and its importance

-And as a matter of fact, humans tend to learn fast and remember things better when it has been taught in a practical and fun way.
+And as a matter of fact, humans tend to learn fast and remember things better when taught in a practical and fun way.

-Here, you can think of creating an e-learning platform which engages users with varying levels of difficulty.
-As the user or the newly recruited employee passes one level so does the index of difficulty increases accordingly.
+Here, you can think of creating an e-learning platform that engages users with varying levels of difficulty.
+As the user or the newly recruited employee passes one level, the index of difficulty increases accordingly.

-Thus. giving the employees a challenging yet fun way to learn new things.
-Eventually, this also prepares them for tackling all sorts of problems and issues which may lie ahead in the path of their career.
+Thus, giving the employees a challenging yet fun way to learn new things.
+Eventually, this also prepares them for tackling all sorts of problems and issues that may lie ahead in their career path.

 Benefits of gamification